home-assistant/home-assistant.io/source/_components/device_tracker.tesla.markdown

 ha_release: 0.53
 ---

-The `Tesla` platform allows you to get data about location of your [Tesla](https://www.tesla.com/) car within Home Assistant.
+The `Tesla` platform allows you to get data about the location of your [Tesla](https://www.tesla.com/) car within Home Assistant.

 They will be automatically discovered if the Tesla component is loaded.